Toronto's Historical Plaques

 Photo Source - Wikimedia Commons

-The terrace was a lot of fun.
+The Terrace was a lot of fun.
 Waltzing on the moonlight skate.
-Great trios were OK.
+Great trios were okay.